Wedjat Signal: clear

 Boxed and leashed

 The agent runs inside a default-deny network jail.
-It can reach what you authorized and nothing else, because the network refuses everything else by default.
+It reaches what the scope allows and nothing else.
 Your data never leaves your box.
-Every action it takes is written to an append-only log before it happens.
+Every action is written to an append-only log before it happens.

 Scope-gated at every hop